elp2/ray-tracer-challenge/README.md

 # ray-tracer-challenge
-C++ implementation of the "Ray Tracing Challenge" book and extra things.
+C++ implementation of the "Ray Tracer Challenge" book and many extra features.

 ## Features